JoHaa-D/Homelab_Projects/Home_Network_Upgrade/README.md

 ## Final Testing

+Existing network devices were migrated into the new network segments.
+ISP modem was put into "transparent bridge" mode to forward WAN IP.

 - All VLAN rules verified
 - Internet access confirmed for isolated networks
 - Casting functions validated
 - Guest SSID secured with portal + isolation
 - Kid device firewall rules for time/content filtering

 ---